patzly/pallax-android/README.md

 ## Compatibility

-Pallax Android requires at least Android 5.0 Lollipop on your device.
-Because bitmap rendering is very slow without hardware acceleration, I strongly recommend at least Android 8 for a smooth experience because hardware acceleration for surfaces is not available on lower Android versions.
+Pallax Android requires at least Android 8.0 Oreo on your device because hardware acceleration for surfaces is not available on lower Android versions.

 ## Contribution